kopuskopecik/pseudo-codes/Counting the number of characters/countingCharacters.md

 ----------
 1.
 input for word: None
-expected output: error message "Please enter your a word"
+expected output: error message "Please enter something"
 2.
-input for name: Erdogan
+input for word: Erdogan
-expected output: "Hello Erdogan"
+expected output: "Erdogan 7"
 3.
+input for word: 1234
+expected output: "1234 4"

-input for name: 1234
+4. input for name: <script>
 expected output: error message "Please enter a valid name"

+5. input for name: },{, [], :, ;, & - They should be checked separately for all
+expected output: error message "Please enter a valid name"

+6. input for name: ADD, DELETE, SELECT, UPDATE, WHERE - They should be checked separately for all expected output: error message "Please enter a valid name

 Process:
 ========
-1. Ask users for name
+1. Ask users for a word
-2. Check the name if it is empty or any number
+2. Check the name if it is empty or a malicious attack 2.a.
-2.a.
 If everythings is ok: Go step 3
 2.b  If everything is not ok: Go step 1 again with error message
+4. Divide the word into letters one by one
-3. Combine the name with 'Hello '
+3. Count the characters
-4. Print the greeting name
+4. Print the word and number of characters

 Refine process:
 ===============
+Initialize numberOfCharacters to 0
-Prompt "Please enter your name"
+Prompt "Please enter a word"
-Set given name as in the name variable
+Set given name as in the word variable
-Check name:
+Check word:
     If it does not works
         error = true
     Else